 Here is just a small list of the experts that have impressed me with their knowledge of social media and wealth of content.
 These are specific to the creative side of social media.

-Jennifer Mattern from All Indie Writers http://allindiewriters.com It’s a great place for lots of information on writers, publishing, blogs, etc.
+Jennifer Mattern from All Indie Writers https://allindiewriters.com It’s a great place for lots of information on writers, publishing, blogs, etc.

-http://www.angelikafineart.com- a wonderful artist I found on twitter who has so much information to share and a great following.
+https://www.angelikafineart.com- a wonderful artist I found on twitter who has so much information to share and a great following.

 Let me know if this post was helpful.
 It’s still a work in progress but social media and marketing in general is a knowledge that grows and adapts in a rapidly changing landscape.